zaedaamrin/e-motion-cornell/design/design-journey.md

 #### Theme 3 - Dark theme
 - Light black background: Sleek presentation of information
 - Creates organization by not overwhelming the user with multiple colors.
-- More professional look, might help convince prospective members to join the group (aligns with goal of making a decison).
+- More professional look, might help convince prospective members to join the group (aligns with goal of making a decision).

 ### Interactivity Ideas (Milestone 2)